 Overall, our analysis offers a mixed outlook for using species’ traits in applied predictions, such as analyses of climate change vulnerability.
-The substantially better predictive performance of non-linear models relative to linear models suggests vulnerability analyses frameworks based on species’ traits (e.g., (Foden et al., 2013; Pacifici et al., 2015; Williams et al., 2008)Williams et al., 2008; Foden et al., 2013; Pacifici et al., 2015) should be adapted to account for non-linearities.
-However, disagreements in the directionality of trait predictors suggest that even non-linear methods for relating traits to climate change responses may have limited predictive accuracy.
-More mechanistic approaches that describe the processes by which traits mediate fitness and demographic responses to the environment may be required for predictions that require high levels of accuracy (Buckley & Kingsolver, 2012; Urban et al., 2016)(Buckley and Kingsolver 2012, Urban et al. 2016).
+The substantially better predictive performance of non-linear models relative to linear models suggests vulnerability analyses frameworks based on species’ traits (e.g., Foden et al., 2013; Pacifici et al., 2017; Williams et al., 2008) should be adapted to account for non-linearities.
+However, disagreements in the directionality of trait predictors and the variability of performance improvement suggest that even non-linear methods for relating traits to climate change responses may have limited predictive accuracy.
+More mechanistic approaches that describe the processes by which traits mediate fitness and demographic responses to the environment may be required for predictions that require high levels of accuracy (Buckley & Kingsolver, 2012; Urban et al., 2016).
 At a minimum, these mechanistic approaches will be useful for refining non-linear methodologies for using traits to predict climate change responses.

 ACKNOWLEDGEMENTS